GeoscienceAustralia/dea-knowledge-hub/docs/guides/reference/analysis-ready-data-example-queries.md

 # Analysis Ready Data: Open Data Cube

+The [Open Data Cube (ODC)](/guides/about/glossary/#odc) is an open source solution for accessing, managing, and analyzing large quantities of
+Geographic Information System (GIS) data - namely Earth observation data.
+It is a global initiative to increase the value and use of satellite data by providing users with access to free and open data management technologies and analysis platforms.

+At its core, ODC is a set of Python libraries and a [PostgreSQL](/guides/about/glossary/#postgresql) database that allows you to work with geospatial raster data.

-This article demonstrates how to query Open Data Cube.
+This article demonstrates how to query the DEA Open Data Cube.

 :::{contents} In this guide
 :depth: 1